 Two weeks after the massacre on Tienanmen Square, Deng Xiaoping delivered a major address to the Communist Party faithful in which he expressed no regret for that event.
 On the contrary, he made it clearer than ever that Western-style democracy was not in the cards for China.
 “Only socialism can save China, and only socialism can develop China,” he said.

 Thus during that astounding autumn of 1989, while in the West the Berlin Wall was coming down and the Cold War was ending for good and ever, Beijing was hosting grand military parades and Chinese officials were rounding up and destroying offensive media of all stripes, from Cui Jian’s album to River Elegy videotapes.
 Su Xiaokang, the head writer of River Elegy, was arrested for “inciting counter-revolutionary propaganda.”
-With so much good news to celebrate on its very doorstep, the West lacked the bandwidth to pay attention to what was going on in far-off China.
+With so much good news to celebrate on its very doorstep, the West lacked the bandwidth to pay much attention to what was going on in far-off China.

 Which was exactly what Deng Xiaoping had been hoping for; after all, his deep concern about how the outside world would react to a crackdown did much to explain why it had taken him so long to send the soldiers in in the first place.
 As it happened, though, even in the immediate aftermath of the massacre the world’s response was more restrained than he might have feared.
 Although the United States did revoke China’s Most Favored Nation trade status and the World Bank and Japan suspended loan packages worth some $8 billion, these measures proved short-lived.
 Already in June of 1990, the United States agreed to restore China’s trade status in return for a political sop in the form of the release into American exile of Su Xiaokang and another prominent activist.
 The following month, the international loan packages were also reinstated.
 It seemed that there were just too many benefits to doing business in China for anyone to stand on principle for very long; as an ancient Chinese proverb said, “Money will get the devil to grind the mill.”
 By October of 1990, when Beijing hosted a very successful edition of the Asian Games that closed with the spectacle of 10,000 dancers in traditional dress tumbling in lockstep choreography, it was easy to forget that the protests and massacre had ever happened at all.